Irish Soda Bread

-This Irish Soda Bread is easy to make, crispy on the outside, and dense but still soft on the inside.
+This Irish Soda Bread with Raisins is easy to make, crispy on the outside, and dense but still soft on the inside.
 Perfect for St. Patrick’s Day or any time of year!

 Have you ever had Irish Soda Bread?
 If you have, then you know how delicious it is.
 But, if you haven’t then you’re in for a real treat!

-This bread is nice and crispy on the outside and the inside is dense but still soft.
+This easy Irish soda bread is nice and crispy on the outside and the inside is dense but still soft.
 The taste of this bread is almost similar to a biscuit, so it’s perfect to serve for breakfast.
 Irish soda bread is also a quick bread so there’s no yeast required.
-Instead, you use baking soda to help the bread rise as it bakes in the oven which makes it incredibly easy to throw together.
+Instead, you use baking soda to help the bread rise as it bakes in the oven, which makes it incredibly easy to throw together.

 In fact, the dough only takes about 10-15 minutes to prepare and pop in the oven.
 You can also leave this bread plain or swap out the raisins for dried currants!

-To make this bread, you’ll start by whisking together your dry ingredients: all-purpose flour, sugar, baking soda, and salt.
+To make this Irish soda bread with raisins, you’ll start by whisking together your dry ingredients: all-purpose flour, sugar, baking soda, and salt.
 Then, you’ll cut in some cold cubed butter until you see small pea-sized crumbs.

 At this point, you can leave the bread plain or you can add your favorite mix-ins.
 I like to use raisins because I usually have them on hand, but feel free to swap out the raisins for some dried currants instead.

 Then, you’ll whisk together the wet ingredients: buttermilk and an egg.
-If you don’t have any buttermilk on hand, you can use my homemade buttermilk substitute.
 Keep in mind that regular buttermilk is thicker than the homemade version so you might not need quite as much if you make your own.

 Once the wet ingredients are whisked together, you’ll pour them into the dry ingredients and gently stir until the dough starts to come together.
 The dough is a little sticky at first, but it will come together as you work it together.